-1) What are some of the psychological experiences, which can occur during infertility treatment?
-2) What are the psychological experiences that can happen during and after a successful pregnancy after a period of infertility or infertility treatment?
-3) What are some of the treatments for these psychiatric/psychological symptoms and issues?
+- 1) What are some of the psychological experiences that can occur during infertility treatment? - 2) What psychological experiences can happen during and after a successful pregnancy after a period of infertility or infertility treatment? - 3) What are some treatments for these psychiatric/psychological symptoms and issues?